EXPERT BREAST SURGERY IN ORLAND PARK / CHICAGO

 The FDA as well as Dr Shah do not recommend prophylactic removal of your existing implants, but rather be aware of this issue and feel comfortable that there are treatment options available.

 Please call us at 708.424.3999 for any questions or concerns.

 Breast augmentation typically takes between one to three hours to complete and may be performed under general anesthesia or a combination of local anesthesia and sedation at our AAAASF Certified Surgery Center in Oak Lawn, IL.*

-There are several different possible locations for the incisions: axillary, which is under the armpit, inframmary, which is within the crease below the breast; and periareolar, which is around the nipple.
+There are several different possible locations for the incisions: axillary, which is under the armpit, inframammary, which is within the crease below the breast; and periareolar, which is around the nipple.
 Once the incision is made, the breast tissue is lifted to make a space or pocket into which the implant is then inserted.
 The implant may be placed in one of two locations: subglandular, which is above the chest muscle, or submuscular, which is beneath the chest muscle.
-The implant is inserted, the incisions are then closed.
-Often times, Dr. Shah will use sizers to prior to permanent implant placement to ensure the accuracy.
-Additionally, Dr. Shah employees a “no touch” technique when inserting implants by using the Keller Funnel.
-This will reduce the change of complications.
+The implant is inserted and the incisions are then closed.
+Oftentimes, Dr. Shah will use sizers prior to final implant placement to ensure the accuracy.
 Tape may be used for added support and the breasts may also be wrapped with gauze or other bandages.